Immoral Affairs

-Immoral Affairs (不機嫌な果実, Fukigen na kajitsu) is a Japanese film made in 1997 by the Shochiku studio and directed by Katsuo Naruse.
+Immoral Affairs (不機嫌な果実, Fukigen na kajitsu) is a 1997 Japanese drama film produced by the Shochiku studio and directed by Katsuo Naruse.
 It centers on two characters: Mayako, played by Kaho Minami, a young woman who is not content with her husband and begins to have many affairs with other men, and Kiriko Okabe, played by Isako Washio, a woman whom she befriends.
 Mayako's husband is played by Jinpachi Nezu.